 ABOUT ME:

-I specialise in supporting people who feel stuck in survival mode, often as a result of chronic stress, anxiety, burnout, perfectionism, people-pleasing, or the lasting impact of trauma.
-My work is trauma and IFS-informed, offering a safe, compassionate space where you can slow down, reconnect with yourself, and begin to heal at your own pace.
+I specialise in supporting people who feel stuck in survival mode, often as a result of chronic stress, anxiety, burnout, grief, or the lasting impact of trauma.
+I am a trauma-informed therapist, offering a safe, compassionate space where you can slow down, reconnect with yourself, and begin to heal at your own pace.

-Before becoming a therapist, I worked in the creative industry and ran my own business.
-This experience gives me a deep understanding of the unique challenges creatives face.
-From managing stress and burnout to balancing artistic passion with business demands, I can relate to the pressures that come with creative work.
+Before training as a therapist, I worked in the creative industry and ran my own business.
+This gives me an understanding of the unique pressures creatives and self-employed professionals often face - from managing uncertainty and burnout to balancing passion with financial and professional demands.

 Iga Sielenko - photo of me in Beachy Head